Jaime Bravo: Utilizing scandal

-Bravo also had the uncanny knack of utilizing scandal to garner headlines.
+Bravo used scandal to garner headlines.
 During an August 1968 corrida, playing to the tourist crowds of Tijuana, Bravo "requested the animal be spared.
 This, in turn, was denied, and the torero [Bravo] who refused to kill the bull was escorted to the local jail and fined".
 Bravo received headlines for his defiance.
 Only one month earlier, at a July 1968 corrida, Bravo had used a similar press-grabbing tactic, when he was not performing his best, and another matador's superior performance was poised to gain the next day's headlines.
 Before that corrida ended, Bravo cursed at the bullring judge, just enough to infuriate the judge so that Bravo was immediately arrested and jailed.
 Cameras captured countless photos of Bravo being cuffed, escorted from the bullring, and locked in a jail cell.
 The next day, the newspapers' headlines boldly declared that Jaime Bravo had been jailed.
-Much further down the page, and in much smaller type, only a few sentences detailed the other matador's brilliant performance.

-Never a dull moment for the crowds, gossip around Bravo was further promulgated by such actions as his behavior during a 1957 Tijuana bullfight, during which he tossed flowers to Ava Gardner from the ring.
+Gossip around Bravo was further promulgated by such actions as his behavior during a 1957 Tijuana bullfight, during which he tossed flowers to Ava Gardner from the ring.
 She was at the corrida with actor Gilbert Roland.

-One of the biggest scandals concerning Bravo's misadventures was related to Arabella Arbenz, daughter of Guatemala's former leftwing president Jacobo Arbenz.
+One of the biggest scandals concerning Bravo's misadventures was related to Arabella Arbenz, daughter of Guatemala's former president Jacobo Arbenz.
 A fashion model and actress, Arbenz carried on a relationship with Bravo.
 She shot herself on October 5, 1965, after being spurned by Bravo after a bad bullfight.

 Marriages

 Bravo was married three times.
 He first married actress Francesca De Scaffa in 1957.
-The marriage was a fiasco and was eventually annulled the same year by the appropriate magistrate, as a favor to Bravo's friend Pablo Picasso, who gave the signed annulment to Bravo as a belated wedding gift.
+The marriage was a fiasco and was annulled.

-In 1957, Bravo married the actress Ann Robinson, by whom he had his first two sons, Jaime and Estefan.
-In 1967, two years after appearing in a 1965 Las Vegas promotional bullfight, he married a Las Vegas showgirl named Monica Lind (from Les Folies Bergère), by whom he had his third and final son, named Aleco Jaime Bravo.
+In 1957, Bravo married actress Ann Robinson, by whom he had his first two sons, Jaime and Estefan.
+In 1967, two years after appearing in a 1965 Las Vegas promotional bullfight, he married a Las Vegas showgirl named Monica Lind (from Les Folies Bergère), by whom he had his last son, named Aleco Jaime Bravo.